Sciss/NBodyJS/README.md

 although of course less elegant ;) Kotlin version as a [demo on GitHub pages](http://ccampo133.github.com/NBodyJS).

-Below are some explanations from the original read-me:
+Below are some explanations based on the original read-me:

 ## Background